 If your child is used to hill-walking and long days out then they’re more than welcome to join us but must be accompanied by their parent or guardian at all times.
 If you’re unsure about your child’s suitability please get in touch and we can have a chat.

 That all depends on how quick you walk!
-If walking in a group then we'll always aim to stay together and will go at the pace of the slowest person.
-You should treat it as a day out and expect it to take six to eight hours.
-We never treat these days as races or endurance tests - the idea is to enjoy yourself.
+If walking in a group then we’ll always aim to stay together and will go at the pace of the slowest person.
+You should treat it as a day out and expect it to take six to eight hours to get to the top and back down again.
+We never treat these days as races or endurance tests – the idea is to enjoy yourself.

 Absolutely not!
 As with many outdoor activities you can easily spend a fortune on the latest top-end clothing but there’s really no need.
 Hiking boots are better than walking shoes and walking shoes are better than trainers but if all you have is a pair of firm, comfy trainers then they’ll be fine.